 Mike has served as an expert witness, and specializes in ground water hydrology and surface water geomorphology.

 He is an author of dozens of professional papers and reports focused on these topics.

 Dr. Babuin has worked continuously as an adjunct professor for Campbell since 1988 at the Raleigh campus, Pope Air Force Base campus, and Ft.
-Bragg Campus.
+Liberty Campus.